jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Barter | a purchase done by exchanging goods or services.
 A barter transaction thus has 2 purchasers or traders Buyer | The giver of the money in a buying transaction.
 Since he receives goods and services, he is also called a purchaser.
 Buying | a purchase that offers money
-Commerce | a regular buying-selling activity Commercialization | the shifting of an economy or trade into objective money-based transactions, as opposed to barter to arbitrary exchanges
+Capitalism | an economic system that uses outside ownership to amass private profits Commerce | a regular buying-selling activity Commercialization | the shifting of an economy or trade into objective money-based transactions, as opposed to barter to arbitrary exchanges
 Commodity | a raw material or not-so-processed good for sale